cavaunpeu/willwolf.io-source/content/pages/consulting.md

 - Foreign language learning
 - Robotics
 - Logistics and transportation
+- Manufacturing
 - Defense

 This said, I'm open to working in any domain where I can learn something new and interesting amongst fantastic peers.

 # Notes

-Crucially, this work cannot conflict with my full-time employ at [Gauntlet](https://www.gauntlet.xyz/).
+Crucially, this work cannot conflict with my full-time employ.
 For rates and availability, please email me at williamabrwolf [at] gmail [dot] com.
 Social links can be found below.

 Cheers 😊